To get started, you will need to set up a publisher account to get a

 Create your params object

-This object is used to call the fetchAd
+Use this object to call the fetchAd

 const fetchAdParams = {

-publisherToken: "example-token", // Received during account setup
+// a string received during the account setup

-code: "example-code", // Received during account setup
+// a string received during the account setup

-userId: "user-uuid", // A persistent user identifier - user uuid or email hash works great
+// a persistent user identifier - a unique ID such as uuid or user email hash is recommended

-logLevel: "silent", // "debug" | "info" | "log" | "warn" | "error" | "silent"
+// a local logging level: "debug" | "info" | "log" | "warn" | "error" | "silent"; a more verbose log level will help you debug issues during development

 }